 If DISPERSION Grimme3 is present a dispersion correction (DFT-D3) by Grimme [292] will be added to the total bonding energy, gradient and second derivatives, where applicable.
 Parametrizations are available for: B3LYP, TPSS, BP86, BLYP, revPBE, PBE, PBEsol, and RPBE, and will be automatically set if one of these functionals is used.
 For all other functionals, PBE-D3 parameters are used as default.
-At the moment it is not possible to set the DFT-D3 parameters explicitly.
+You can explicitly specify the three parameters